3.6.1. Rules for drawing locations (organizations)

 Rules for drawing organization placemarks according to signs:

-• The organization placemark should be placed slightly inside the building polygon (not on the line) so it displays correctly on the map.
-It can't have any overlaps with the building entrance point or the address point all the way up to map scale 22.
+• An organization placemark can't have any overlaps with the building entrance point all the way up to map scale 21.

 • If multiple organizations have signs above the entrance, put the corresponding placemarks with a slight offset to the side of the entrance to avoid conflicts when they are displayed on the map.